mirceanton/LFCS-Study-Guide/Notes/Topics/Service Configuration/HTTP.md

 </VirtualHost>
 ```

-- define a new website that uses SSL with the certificate at `/opt/site.cert` and the key at `/opt/site.key`
+- Define a new website that uses SSL with the certificate at `/opt/site.cert` and the key at `/opt/site.key`

 ```bash
 #/var/httpd/conf.d/ssl-site.conf